AssemblyScript/website/src/getting-started.md

 * Realizing that WebAssembly still has a ways to go 🙂

-But that's it already for a quick start.
+But that's it all ready for a quick start.
 Read on to [learn more](/compiler.md)!